akritid/rbuild/README.md

 # rbuild: Edit locally, build remotely

-rbuild is a simple script to support the workflow of editing C source code on a local machine (e.g. a macOS laptop with MacVim), and syncing the source code to a remote build machine with full development environment (e.g. a Linux server).
-It can also be used to sync the generated binaries to a third machine lacking the development environment.
+rbuild is a script to support the workflow of editing C source code on a local machine (e.g. a macOS laptop with MacVim), and syncing the source code to a remote build machine with full development environment (e.g. a Linux server).
+It can also be used to sync the generated binaries to a third machine lacking a development environment.

 In the normal rbuild workflow, the developer edits locally, and runs `rbuild -s` to stage the source code to the build machine and